Chartwell Visitors Book

 Lifelong, close friends make up the other four names, including Violet Bonham-Carter, Field Marshal Montgomery, Archibald Sinclair and Professor Frederick Lindemann.

-Your ticket will give you some information about the visitor, and if possible where you can spot them in photos around the house.
+Your ticket will give you information about the visitor, and if possible where you can spot them in photos and paintings around the house.

 Who will you get on your visit?